 (but in a slightly lesser amount))

-Frictional Muscle Control is pretty much what it says.
+Frictional Muscle Control (AKA: Frictional Muscle Control) is pretty much what it says.
 You learn how to use friction to activate your muscles.
 This package also includes "press activation" muscle control.

 Both techniques involve using the floor, but the latter makes it easy to activate muscle with only one point of contact with the floor.

 Frictional Muscle control is not just a great way for strengthening muscles (both arm muscles and leg muscles), it's also a handy technique for learning to feel your muscles activate and for learning to feel how you interact with the floor.

 If you buy this as part of the the Hip Control Guide Extras package you get both the videos and the PDF.

 The Extreme Muscle Control video workshop focuses on stabilizing the extremities i.e. hands and wrists, feet and ankles.
 One reason for doing so is that it gives the larger muscles of the arms or legs a stable anchor point from which to more effectively activate.

 The Improve Hip Joint Control video could be considered a compliment to the exercises in the Thigh muscle control program.